PROJECT-Resistance/Resistance-Bot/README.md

 The Resistance Bot is a small Discord bot made using [discord.js](https://discord.js.org/).
 It is designed to automate some specific administrative actions, as well as provide fun and entertaining features for the group.

 ## Important!
 This project has 2 seperate branches.
-If you want to download the source code and use it for yourself, use the download link provided blow.
-You can download the master branch manually, but this is not recommended.
+If you want to download the source code and use it for yourself, use the download link provided below.
+You could download the master branch manually, but this is not recommended.

+A list of stable releases can be found [here.](https://lordvertice.hopto.org/LordVertice/resistance-bot/-/releases)

 ## Installation

 Download and install [Node.js](https://nodejs.org/en/).
-Then [download](https://lordvertice.hopto.org/LordVertice/resistance-bot/-/archive/public-version/resistance-bot-public-version.zip) and unzip the sourcecode of this project.
+Then download the latest version of this project from the [releases page](https://lordvertice.hopto.org/LordVertice/resistance-bot/-/releases).
-Now you have to download [this](https://mega.nz/file/qB9ECKrL#2tInDeIXNWZZ9m2jJrfM9rSjnCdnxp8Vm5XAmEnxvyc) template, put it in the root folder of the source code and paste your API token inside, replacing "<token here>" (you have to keep the quotation marks, though).
+Now you have to download [this](https://mega.nz/file/qB9ECKrL#2tInDeIXNWZZ9m2jJrfM9rSjnCdnxp8Vm5XAmEnxvyc) template, put it in the root folder of the source code and paste your API token inside, replacing "<token here>".
 After that, you want to enter the following commands:

 ```bash
 cd <path>
 node .
 ```
-You should replace \<path> with the location of your download (the folder with README.md).
+You should replace \<path> with the location of your download (the folder with main.js and token.json).

 ## Usage